vemular1/web-project/README.md

-# web-project
+# Starter web-project

-Hi this is a sample file
+This is a simple web project to demonstrate how to use Git and Git-Hub

+#Introduction

+# Purpose

+# Deployment

+# How to Contribute